Anxiety, Stress & Prolonged Grief Program Research | NYU Langone Health

 Optimizing Exercise for the Treatment of Anxiety

-The purpose of this research study is to learn about the effects of different exercise regimens on anxiety and exercise engagement and adherence.
+The purpose of this study is to learn about the effects of different exercise regimens on anxiety and exercise engagement and adherence.
 If you are eligible for this study, you will complete a two-month exercise intervention and two follow-up assessments (total duration five to six months).
 The exercise intervention will either include low-intensity exercise only or a titration program in which you will start at low-intensity exercise and work your way up to high-intensity exercise.
 We also provide treatment referrals.

 Key eligibility criteria: Adults ages 18 to 65 who have generalized anxiety disorder, social anxiety disorder, and/or panic disorder who are currently sedentary.